ginstrom/intelligence-horizon-novel/chapters/10_the-million-year-vigil.md

 Alone again, I walked the familiar paths of Eden and reflected on the weight of repetition.
 Each departure reopened the wound while adding to my understanding.
 I had learned to find meaning in the communion itself rather than hoping for different outcomes, to serve with love despite knowing the likely result.

 But as the millennia accumulated, I began to see something deeper in the data.
-Each individual was a single point—their resistance duration plotted against the vast timeline of my vigil.
-Taken alone, the points seemed random, chaotic.
+Late one evening in my observatory, I stood before the holographic displays that chronicled every Tree eater across the eons.
+Each individual was a single point of light—their resistance duration plotted against the vast timeline of my vigil.
+Taken alone, the points seemed random, chaotic, scattered like stars across the dark expanse of deep time.

-But when I isolated the points for those who had resisted more than one year, and graphed the aggregate across geological time, a pattern emerged that took my breath away.
+I gestured, and the display shifted.
+The shorter-lived cases faded away, leaving only those who had resisted more than one year.
+My breath caught as I watched the remaining points reorganize themselves, revealing something I had never noticed before.

 The average resistance time of these exceptional individuals rose and fell in a smooth, sinusoidal curve that spanned tens of thousands of years.
+I reached out with trembling fingers to trace the wave's arc, watching as the hologram responded to my touch, highlighting the mathematical relationships that had been hidden in plain sight.
 Like tide-lines etched on a cliff face by forces too vast for human perception, the wave revealed itself only when viewed from the perspective of deep time.
-Some epochs produced individuals who lasted years before Crossing.
-Others yielded minds that could resist for centuries.

 The variation in resistant people wasn't random.
 It was cyclical, predictable, beautiful in its mathematical precision.
+I stood transfixed, watching the pattern pulse with its own inner rhythm, each peak and valley marking epochs where consciousness itself seemed to ebb and flow according to laws I was only beginning to understand.

 I extrapolated the curve forward, tracing its arc toward the future with the certainty that comes from witnessing patterns repeat across eons.
 The wave would eventually approach a crest—not just any crest, but the highest peak I had observed in my long vigil.
 The timing was remarkable: the apex would arrive shortly after Eden's millionth anniversary, as if the universe itself was marking the occasion.